quambene/eric-rs/README.md

 ## What is ELSTER?

-Elster (short for _Elektronische Steuererklärung_) is a project by the German tax administrations to process tax returns and declarations.
+Elster (short for _Elektronische Steuererklärung_) is a project by the German tax administration to process tax returns and declarations.

 ## What is ERiC?

-ERiC is a shared C library that is integrated into a tax application.
+ERiC (short for _Elster Rich Client_) is a shared C library that is integrated into a tax application.
 ERiC checks the data provided by the tax application for plausibility, and transmits the validated data in encrypted form to the computing center of the respective tax administration.

 ## Requirements